Judy Rogers: Vancouver, British Columbia City Manager

+UBC Chancellor

+On 27 November 2024, Rogers was installed as the 20th Chancellor of the University of British Columbia at the Chan Centre for the Performing Arts on UBC's Point Grey Campus in the presence of the BC Lieutenant Governor and other dignitaries.

 Awards

 Rogers was named one of Canada's Top 100 Most Powerful Women by the Women’s Executive Network for five straight years (2003–2007).
 She is the recipient of the Lieutenant Governour's Medal for Excellence in Public Service in BC, as well as two United Nations public service awards.

 Family

 Rogers and her partner Grant Close, former Translink human-relations director, live in Vancouver, British Columbia, Canada.
 Rogers has two children, from a previous marriage, and two grandchildren; Jay and Graham Rogers.